 There are several cross border ecommerce platforms in China.
 The list is led by Tmall Global and Kaola.
 With 48%, 25-34-year-olds are the largest user segment.
 Besides, cross-border online shoppers are highly educated with a high income.
 But we don’t want to keep the full list from you.
 So, without further ado, here are the main players.

-- Kaola was originally founded by NetEase and purchased by Alibaba for 2 billion USD in 2019.
+Kaola was originally founded by NetEase and purchased by Alibaba for 2 billion USD in 2019.
 It focuses on selling high-quality “western” products to middle-class Chinese consumers.
-As brand awareness is essential for success in the Chinese market, non-exclusive brands are advised to set aside a budget for marketing and brand building.
+Brand awareness is essential for success in the Chinese market.
+Therefore, non-exclusive brands are advised to set aside a budget for marketing and brand building.

 Most larger global brands have a presence on one or several of these platforms since it provides high exposure to the market and allows them to benefit from the great quality and exposure of these platforms.

 Now, you may think we have forgotten a key player.
 What about WeChat, the Chinese app for everything?
-Of course, this super-platform needs to be mentioned!
+Of course, this super-platform deserves special mentioning!
 In fact, it receives a separate segment.

 A WeChat Store – either connected to your webshop or using a native WeChat shop – is your own free mobile platform, that connects to the menu of an official WeChat account.
 You can custom-design your content, layout, and prices.
 In the menu of your WeChat account, you can add links to your shops – through an H5 app, a mini-program or an external website.